hjamal3/15-466-f20-base5/README.md

-# (TODO: your game's title)
+# Dumb Puzzle

-Author: (TODO: your name)
+Author: Haidar Jamal

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Why is 6 scared of 7?
+Much too much time was spent on the WalkMesh...

 Screen Shot: